 If you’re interested in studying a part-time course, we understand the cost can be a barrier but there is lots of help available.
 If you can’t find what you’re looking for on this page or need further advice, speak to our friendly Information Team!
 You can reach them via email on info@barnsley.ac.uk or call them on 01226 216123.

+There is funding available for a number of Level 3 courses through the National Skills Fund.
 The National Skills Fund investment is a government-funded initiative to help adults train and gain valuable skills to improve their job prospects.
 Through this scheme a number of Level 3 courses will be available to study for free for any adult aged 19 or over who doesn’t already hold a Level 3 qualification.
-In addition to this, from April 2022, any adult in England earning under the National Living Wage (£21,255 a year) will also be able to study these courses for free, no matter what previous level of qualification they have completed.
+In addition to this, any adult in England earning under the National Living Wage (£21,255 a year) will also be able to study these courses for free, no matter what previous level of qualification they have completed.

-If you already have a Level 3 qualification then you may be able to get an Advanced Learner Loan to cover your course fees.
+For other courses at Level 3, or if you do not qualify for funding, then you may be able to get an Advanced Learner Loan to cover your course fees.
 An Advanced Learner Loan means you won’t have to pay fees upfront for your course, instead you will pay them back through the tax system when you have completed your course and earn over the threshold.
 If you take out an Advanced Learner Loan to study an Access to Higher Education (HE) course, the loan will be written off if you go on to complete a HE course, like a degree.

 You can find out more details about Advanced Learner Loans on the Gov.UK website.